supercid/techdocs-wiki-tmp/GraphQL:-Updating-Identities.md

 The given example updates the customer attributes for the email john.doe@nosto.com and requests the details of all the attributes of the identity.

+If the identity for john.doe@nosto.com does not exist, a new identity will be created.

 **Note:** If a specified attribute already exists on that identity, it will be overwritten.

 ```shell